keller-mark/blog.markk.co/2025-09-29-thoughts-on-ai.md

 🚧 work in progress; some sections more complete than others

 _I like to think about this blog post as externalizing my thoughts on AI to free up space in my brain to think about other topics._
+_Caveat: I have a CS background, but do not claim to be an AI expert._

+_I am sure the answer(s) will evolve over time (and I may update this post over time)._

 ## What does it mean to be "fluent in AI"?